 People with sensitive stomachs have trouble digesting normal food, which puts them at an increased risk for weight loss and malnutrition.
-This is where protein supplements can help.
-Adding a protein shake to your diet is an easy way to ensure that you are getting the calories and nutrients you need to lead a healthy life.
+This is where protein powders can help.
+Adding a scoop of protein powder to your diet is an easy way to ensure that you are getting the calories and nutrients you need to stay strong and healthy.

-What is the best protein shake for sensitive stomachs?
+What is the best protein powder for a sensitive stomach?

 Why drink wholesome?